Ian Allan (publisher)

 Ian Allan, OBE (29 June 1922 – 28 June 2015) was a publisher who specialised in transport titles through his company Ian Allan Publishing.

 Early life

-Allan was born at Christ's Hospital private school, Horsham, Sussex, where his father, G.A.T.
+Allan was born at Christ's Hospital, a private school in West Sussex, where his father, G.A.T.
 Allan, was clerk to the school.
-He was educated at St Paul's School, London.
+He was educated at St Paul's School.
 At the age of 15, he had a leg amputated following an accident during Officers' Training Corps exercises.
 His hopes of joining the Southern Railway as a cadet were dashed as result of his failure to pass the school certificate examination.
 He was nevertheless offered a position in the Southern Railway's Public Relations Office at by Sir John Elliot.
 He stayed at the Southern Railway handling public enquiries including ones from railway enthusiasts and producing the company's magazine.